 Deep fried falafel not in your diet?
 Try it baked!
-Baked falafel is still crunchy on the outside and delicious on the inside!
+Baked falafel is still crunchy on the outside and delicious on the inside.

 Serving Baked Falafel

 Baked falafel can be served the same way fried falafel would be served.
 Try it in a pita sandwich with tahini and veggies or on a platter with some hummus and a Middle Eastern salad.
-French fries are sometimes added in the pita with the falafel instead of vegetables.
+French fries are sometimes added to the pita with the falafel instead of vegetables.

 McDonald's in Egypt serves the "McFalafel," a falafel version of the Big Mac.
 The secret sauce is replaced with tahini.